bboe-pivotal/SpringCloudWorkshop/session_04/lab_07/lab_07.md

 ```

-+ Add the following properties to `src/main/resources/application.yml`:
++ Add the following properties to `src/main/resources/application.yml` ahead of the '---':

 ```
 info: